Owings History, Family Crest & Coats of Arms

 - Theodore R. Owings, American Republican politician, Candidate for U.S. Representative from California 26th District, 1954

-- Robert Owings, American Democrat politician, Chair of Daviess County Democratic Party, 1949; Mayor of Gallatin, Missouri, 1965-67
+- Robert Owings, American Democratic Party politician, Chair of Daviess County Democratic Party, 1949; Mayor of Gallatin, Missouri, 1965-67

 - Richard Owings, American politician, Member of Maryland State House of Delegates from Baltimore County, 1790

-- J. C. Owings, American Democrat politician, Alternate Delegate to Democratic National Convention from South Carolina, 1916
+- J. C. Owings, American Democratic Party politician, Alternate Delegate to Democratic National Convention from South Carolina, 1916

 - Irvin Owings, American politician, Mayor of Hyattsville, Maryland, 1925-27